tldr-pages/tldr/pages/common/v.md

 `v watch {{path/to/file.v}}`

-- Re-[run] on every modification to a file:
+- Re-run on every modification to a file:

 `v watch run {{path/to/file.v}}`